LukaLambrecht/ML4DQMDC-PixelAE/docs/utils/autoencoder_utils.md

 - doprint: boolean whether to print score thresholds and corresponding signal and background efficiencies
 - doplot: boolean whether to make a plot
 - doshow: boolean whether to call plt.show
+- bootstrap_samples: number of bootstrap samples to assess uncertainty on ROC curve
+                     (default: no bootstrapping)
+- bootstrap_size: size of each bootstrap sample (default: same size as scores, i.e. full sample size)
+  note: the bootstrapping method can be used to assess the uncertainty on the ROC curve,
+        by recalculating it several times on samples drawn from the test set with replacement;
+        the resulting uncertainty as calculated here does not include contributions from varying the training set!
 - returneffs: boolean whether to return the signal and background efficiencies
 returns:
 - if returneffs is False, only the AUC value is returned